 The series follows the lives of a collection of real estate agents selling some of the biggest and most luxurious mansions in LA.

 The show also follows the personal lives of the Selling Sunset cast, including the likes of Chrishell Stause, Christine Quinn, Mary Fitzgerald, Davina Potratz, and Maya Vander.

-Chrishell has responded to questions about how staged the series is via Instagram.
+However, Chrishell responded to questions about how staged the series is via Instagram a few years prior.

-“The show isn’t scripted.
-If it was, I would be pi***d!” she insisted, in response to season three’s coverage of her split from This is Us’s Justin Hartley.
-“Who wrote that plot twist?!”
+"The show isn't scripted.
+If it was, I would be p**sed!" she insisted, in response to season 3's coverage of her split from This Is Us's Justin Hartley.
+"Who wrote that plot twist?!"

 She added: "But seriously, they can sometimes nudge us to address things but what we say is all us.
 Beware anyone that says otherwise.
 Gotta own it."

-Recent rumours emerged suggesting some of the cast got their license just before Selling Sunset started to film, but once more, Chrishell has been on hand to defend herself.
+Recent rumours emerged suggesting some of the cast got their licence just before Selling Sunset started to film, but once more, Chrishell has been on hand to defend herself.